Career Paths

 Having been involved in research throughout their undergraduate career, Dean’s Scholars are uniquely well-positioned to pursue a career in academia.
 Many Dean’s Scholars are involved with very successful labs at UT Austin or elsewhere as undergraduates, opening doors to some of the best graduate programs in the nation.

-Past graduate school acceptances include: Harvard, MIT, Princeton, Stanford, UC Berkeley, UCSF, Duke, University of Washington, Columbia, UChicago, Cambridge, Oxford.
+Past graduate school acceptances include: Harvard, MIT, Princeton, Stanford, UC Berkeley, UCSF, Duke, University of Washington, Columbia, UChicago, Cambridge, and Oxford.

 Many Dean’s Scholars go on into careers in industry after their undergraduate work in research.
 These students often spend their summers working at paid internships that lead to full-time positions after graduation.
-Dean’s Scholars have gone on to work for household names and Fortune 500 superstars such as Google, Facebook, Snap Inc., Qualcomm, Procter & Gamble, Amgen, Microsoft, and Amazon.

 Dean’s Scholars can also move from undergraduate research into a career in medicine!
 For some people, this means combining research and medicine in an MD/PhD.
 For others, their extensive research experience allows their application to stand head and shoulders above the crowd.
 Many DS upperclassmen have sage advice to help you navigate the confusing path to medical school.
 They can help you plan out which classes to take, how to prepare for the MCAT and interviews, and when you need to start thinking about your applications.

-Past medical school & MD/PhD acceptances include: Harvard, Johns Hopkins, University of Pennsylvania, University of Chicago, Northwestern, Vanderbilt, University of Michigan, Baylor College of Medicine, UT Southwestern.
+Past medical school & MD/PhD acceptances include: Harvard, Johns Hopkins, University of Pennsylvania, University of Chicago, Northwestern, Vanderbilt, University of Michigan, Baylor College of Medicine, and UT Southwestern.

 Not everybody who graduates from Dean’s Scholars falls into one of the categories above!
 Dean’s Scholars are interesting people who go on to do very interesting things.
 Many Dean’s Scholars combine their interests outside of the sciences with their work in the College of Natural Sciences, often by adding another major, honors program, or both.
 If you aren’t sure about where you might end up after college, don’t worry.
 You aren’t restricted to research, and you have the freedom to pursue anything, from teaching to theology.

-Dean’s Scholars Recognition: From Graduation to the International Stage
+From Graduation to the International Stage

 Every year, the College of Natural Sciences picks around 20 graduating seniors (fewer than 1% of the graduating class) to be honored as Dean’s Honored Graduates, the highest honor given by the College of Natural Sciences.
 Large numbers of the Dean’s Honored Graduates (sometimes nearly half) come from Dean’s Scholars, which speaks to the quality of the students in the program and the rigor of their studies.
-Dean’s Scholars are also recognized at the national and international level: recent years have seen Dean’s Scholars winning or reaching the finalist level for Rhodes, Marshall, Truman, Goldwater, Gates-Cambridge, Mitchell, and other prestigious scholarships, and the overwhelming majority of students who win these awards from the College of Natural Sciences are Dean’s Scholars.
+Dean’s Scholars are also recognized at the national and international level: recent years have seen Dean’s Scholars winning or reaching the finalist level for Rhodes, Marshall, Truman, Goldwater, Gates-Cambridge, Mitchell, and other prestigious scholarships, and the overwhelming majority of students who win these awards from CNS are Dean’s Scholars.

 Historically, 95% of national award (Rhodes, Marshall, Goldwater, etc.) recipients from CNS come from Dean’s Scholars.